danielmrhodes/JANUS/README.md

 Requirements
 ------------------
 - JANUS requires GEANT4 v10.04.02.
 It has not been tested on any other version.
-- In order to unpack, correlate, and histogram the simulation output, a ROOT instatllation is required.
+- In order to unpack, correlate, and histogram the simulation output, a ROOT installation is required.

 Running JANUS
 -----------------